 New London is a very small city located in the state of Minnesota.
 With a population of 1,328 people and three constituent neighborhoods, New London is the 316th largest community in Minnesota.

-Unlike some cities, New London isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in New London are a mix of both white- and blue-collar jobs.
-Overall, New London is a city of service providers, professionals, and managers.
-There are especially a lot of people living in New London who work in food service (10.40%), healthcare (9.17%), and management occupations (9.02%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New London is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, New London is a city of professionals, service providers, and managers.
+There are especially a lot of people living in New London who work in management occupations (10.57%), healthcare (9.23%), and food service (8.05%).

 Being a small city, New London does not have a public transit system used by locals to get to and from work.

-The citizens of New London are slightly better educated than the national average of 21.84% for all cities and towns, with 23.06% of adults in New London having a bachelor's degree or advanced degree.
+The education level of New London citizens is a little higher than the average for US cities and towns: 23.91% of adults in New London have at least a bachelor's degree.

 The people who call New London home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New London residents report their race to be White.
 Important ancestries of people in New London include German, Irish, Swedish, and English.

 The most common language spoken in New London is English.
 Other important languages spoken here include Scandinavian languages and German.